 The financial statements are presented in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC") for quarterly reports on Form 10-Q and should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2015, included in the 2015 Annual Report on Form 10-K. All terms used but not defined elsewhere herein have the meaning ascribed to them in the Company's 2015 Annual Report on Form 10-K filed on March 4, 2016.
 In the opinion of management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair statement of the results of the interim periods presented have been included.
 The 2015 year-end condensed balance sheet data was derived from the audited financial statements but does not include all disclosures required by U.S. GAAP.
-The results of operations for the three and six months ended June 30, 2016 are not necessarily indicative of the results expected for the full year.
+The results of operations for the three and nine months ended September 30, 2016 are not necessarily indicative of the results expected for the full year.

-Our lead product is TPOXXTM, also known as tecovirimat or ST-246.
-In the Notes to the financial statements, our lead product is referred to as TPOXXTM.
+Our lead product is TPOXX®, also known as tecovirimat or ST-246.